ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 \label{fig:grant_maps}
 \end{figure}

+Figure \ref{fig:grant_maps} juxtaposes two representative outcomes—one success and one failure—to illustrate mechanism rather than anomaly.
 In Grant 1 (LEWIS GREEN), language-only inference (M-2) achieves county-level precision (9 km error), and the tool-chain (T-4) further reduces the error to just 1.5 km.
 In Grant 19, a spurious geocoder hit sends the tool-chain prediction far from ground truth, whereas the unguided models remain within a reasonable distance—a pattern that typifies the cascading search bias described above.

 These examples visually reinforce the key finding that sophisticated language models like o3 already encode substantial geographic knowledge about Virginia's colonial landscape, often placing grants within their correct watershed without external reference data.
 The full contact sheet showing all 43 mapped grants appears in Appendix C.